 All partner agencies continue to provide data to the Performance and Quality Improvement (PQI) subgroup.
-The purpose of this group is to relevant key performance indicators.
+The purpose of this group is to review and monitor safeguarding data and other relevant key performance indicators.
 It ensures progress and seeks assurance of improvements in safeguarding practice or identifying areas for further exploration.

-Each agency in attendance in responsible to coordinate their own single agency audits to feed into into the group for review; this ensures each agency is committed to monitoring their own performance in relation to safeguarding alongside contributing to a holistic picture in North Yorkshire that enables the group to identify themes and trends within the data.
+Each agency in attendance is responsible to coordinate their own single agency audits to feed into the group for review; this ensures each agency is committed to monitoring their own performance in relation to safeguarding alongside contributing to a holistic picture in North Yorkshire that enables the group to identify themes and trends within the data.